• Skip to content

 1. The therapist videos the child and parent playing together.

 2. The parent and therapist watch the video.
 They look at how the child interacts and communicates.
-They also highlight examples of successful interaction and communication between the parent and child, like when the child and parent understand each other.
+They also highlight examples of successful interaction and communication between the parent and child – for example, when the child and parent understand each other.

 3. Together the parent and therapist develop strategies to help the child communicate and interact.
 They also set daily home practice goals for the parent.